16egong/winter_research/README.md

 >sqlite3 trial_1_control.db
 sqlite> .tables
 ```
-You should see posts and notes as the two tables
+You should see posts, notes, record as the tables
 ```bash
 sqlite> .headers on
 sqlite> .mode csv